Mac OS X History Icon Logo

 macOS Monterey (Star)

-12 12.7.4 Latest Version SUPPORTED
+12 12.7.6 Latest Version NO LONGER SUPPORTED

 macOS Monterey introduces new features such as Universal Control, AirPlay to Mac, Shortcuts application, and more.
 Universal Control allows users to use a single Keyboard and Mouse to move between devices.
 Airplay now allows users to present and share almost anything.
 The Shortcuts app was also introduced to macOS, giving users access to galleries of pre-built shortcuts, designed for Macs, a service brought from iOS.
 Users can now also set up shortcuts, among other things.